Soil Biology • Plant Health

 Stop Bare Soil

-Fungal hyphae need a continuous food source, which comes from living plant roots.
+Fungal hyphae need a continuous food source, which comes from living plant roots exuding sugars into the rhizosphere.
 Bare soil means dead fungi within weeks.
 Cover crops, living mulches, inter-row vegetation and orchard understorey plantings keep the fungal network fed year-round.
-Diverse cover crop mixes, including grasses, legumes and brassicas, support different fungal guilds.
+Diverse mixes, including grasses, legumes and brassicas, support different fungal guilds.

 Build Solid Carbon on the Surface